ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/beckhoff/Beckhoff-commissioning.md

 - `FORWARD_VELO` - whether to forward velocities from the controller.
 This forwards `stControl.fVelocity` to `.VELO` and `.VMAX`, and forwards `stControl.fJogVelocity` to `.JVEL`.
 - `FORWARD_UNITS` - whether to forward units from the controller.
 This relies on `stDescription.sUnits` to be filled out for every axis.
 - `ALLOW_FROZEN_OFFSETS` - whether to allow setting frozen offsets on the device.
 This relies on `stControl.fSetPosition` existing and should be turned off if it doesn't.
-- `ENABLE_AUTO_ON_OFF` - Whether to allow monitoring and enabling/disabling the auto-energise functionality on the beckhoff.
+- `ENABLE_AUTO_ON_OFF` - Whether to allow monitoring and enabling/disabling the auto-energise functionality on the Beckhoff.
 This relies on `stControl.bAutoEnableDisable` to be present.
 - `ENABLE_HOMING_PVS` - Whether to load values from `stHomingConfig` for reading and setting things like homing position values, homing sequence numbers.

 {#beckhoff_manual_commission_step}